AKA: Tales of Masked Men: A Journey Through Lucha Libre

 For Fans Of: Lucha Mexico, Insane Fight Club, Smack ‘Em Up, The British Wrestler, Rey Mysterio: 619

--Macarita Sagrada has been featured in CMLL (where he won the Mini-Estrella Championship), Global Force Wrestling (FKA TNA) as a one-shot appearance, and he’s wrestled in the WWE under the name Mini Nova in the 90s.
+-Mascarita Sagrada has been featured in CMLL (where he won the Mini-Estrella Championship), Impact (FKA TNA) as a one-shot appearance, and he’s wrestled in the WWE under the name Mini Nova in the 90s.

 -Legendary luchador El Santo is the main inspiration for the characters El Rey in Mucha Lucha and two different characters (White Pantera and Silver Sombrero) in El Tigre: The Adventures of Manny Rivera.

-Some of you probably think I’ve lost my mind as you clicked onto this review.
-Compared to other documentaries I’ve reviewed that dealt with topics such as theatre, religion, institutionalized racism, history, music, businesses and other things, no one would have expected this.
+Some of you probably think I’ve lost my mind as you clicked on this review.
+Compared to other documentaries I’ve reviewed that dealt with topics such as theatre, religion, institutionalized racism, history, music, businesses, and other things, no one would have expected this.
 As you can surmise from this review and the cover of the DVD, I’m reviewing a pro wrestling documentary.
-Not anything from the likes of the WWE, Global Force Wrestling, Ring of Honor, or anything like that: I’m talking about Lucha Libre straight out of Mexico.
+Not anything from the likes of the WWE, Impact, Ring of Honor, or anything like that: I’m talking about Lucha Libre straight out of Mexico.
 If the words Hurricanrana or El Santo mean anything to you or can name more luchadors besides Rey Mysterio, then you might find something of interest here.

 Adjustable Point System: